DV Aquarii

-DV Aquarii is a binary star system in the zodiac constellation of Aquarius.
+DV Aquarii is a binary star system in the zodiac constellation of Aquarius, near the border with Capricornus.
 It has a peak apparent visual magnitude of 5.89, which is bright enough to be visible to the naked eye.
 The distance can be estimated from its annual parallax shift of 11.2 mas, yielding a separation of 291 light years.

 This is a detached eclipsing binary system of the Beta Lyrae type.
 The orbital period for the system is 1.5755 days and the eccentricity is unknown and probably non-zero; the orbital inclination is estimated to be 83.18±0.11 °.
 During the primary eclipse the magnitude drops to 6.25.
 It descends to 6.10 with the secondary eclipse (with 6.10 being brighter than 6.25).
 The pair have been identified as candidate Herbig Ae/Be stars, and catalogued as A-type shell stars.